Smoke control areas: the rules

 Find out if you live in a smoke control area

-To find out if your property is within a smoke control area, click here.
-Input your property details and click the constriants tab.
+To find out if your property is within a smoke control area, visit the link and and click the constraints tab.

 What you can burn in smoke control areas